Agreements

 https://www.eurordis.org/es/

-Collaboration between AESCOV and SHG Bauchkompressionssyndrome Austria.
+Agreement between AESCOV and SHG Bauchkompressionssyndrome Austria.

 The Abdominal Compression Syndrome Platform in Austria is a contact point for patients with and without a diagnosis.
 Patients are accompanied part of the way: during or after diagnosis, mentally, by sharing experiences and by putting them in touch with doctors.
 For those who want it, they are also accompanied in the difficult times before and after the operation, drawing on the extensive personal experience and international exchanges with patients.